urbien/tradle/README.md

 Tradle's vision
 ===============

 An emergent global Tradenet, based on bitcoin technology, where trade of the planet's digitized assets is programmed by you, and trade fairness and compliance can be assured with minimal governance.
-For the implementation specififics, see the [Wiki](https://github.com/urbien/tradle/wiki/A-starting-point).
+For the implementation specifics, see the [Wiki](https://github.com/urbien/tradle/wiki/A-starting-point).

 This whitepaper is an attempt to look into the future, 5-10 years from now.
-Feel free to blame any errors on the imprefections of the crystal ball tech.
+Feel free to blame any errors on the imperfections of the crystal ball tech.

 What Tradenet will do
 ======================